 If there are two things Austinites love, it’s coffee shops and working from home (or at least not working in a stuffy office).
 Some local business owners have figured out a way to combine the two.
-Check out these six co-working spaces in Austin.
+Check out these five co-working spaces in Austin.

 A hidden gem in East Austin, Createscape is just minutes from downtown.
 The office was started in 2014 by co-founders Keller Davis, Jensen Yancey and Brandon Willett.
 They’ve hosted EAST (East Austin Studio Tour) and groups such as Austin Film Meet.